-The Telstra Issuing CA requires a separation of duties for critical CA functions to prevent one person from maliciously using a CA system without detection.
+The Telstra purple managed issuing CA CBNSTL5GFCA01 requires a separation of duties for critical CA functions to prevent one person from maliciously using a CA system without detection.
 The practice referred to as split knowledge and dual control.
-Telstra Issuing CA employee's access to the CA systems is to be limited to those actions they are required to perform in fulfilling their responsibilities.
+Telstra purple managed issuing CA CBNSTL5GFCA01 employee's access to the CA systems is to be limited to those actions they are required to perform in fulfilling their responsibilities.
 These responsibilities shall be well understood by the Telstra PKI employees.